 To go offline, turn off the network connectivity by turning off the modem or by pulling out the network cable.
-Now, just wait for a few moments until Outlook displays a message about connectivity problem.
-When you see the message, open Outbox, select, and delete the message.
-You must be able to delete the message with this way.
+Now, just wait for a few moments until Outlook displays a message about the connectivity problems.
+When you see the message, open Outbox, select and delete the message.
+You must be able to delete the message in this way.

 Take Outlook Offline